makrai/notes/zhou20-instab-of-anal-dataset.md

   SOTA results have reached or even surpassed the estimated human performance on certain benchmark datasets (Wang+ 2019; Rajpurkar+ 2016a, 2018)
 * Auxiliary analysis datasets for debugging and understanding models
-  * a new trend of research to analyze what NLU and reasoning skills are achived
+  * a new trend of research to analyze the achived NLU and reasoning skills
   * analysis approaches to examine models’ ability to capture diff ling phenoms (eg named entities, syntax, lexical inference, etc)
   * Those studies are often conducted in 3 steps: